mdlayher/mdlayher.com/content/blog/linux-vm-sockets-in-go.md

   communications.
 - Only 512 serial ports are available (relatively low limit).

-Because VM sockets do not rely on the host’s networking stack at all, it is possible to configure VMs entirely without networking: only allowing communication using VM sockets.
+Because VM sockets do not rely on the host's networking stack at all, it is possible to configure VMs entirely without networking: only allowing communication using VM sockets.